hitrov/oci-arm-host-capacity/README.md

 You can also visit the URL above and see the same command output as by running from the shell.

-Before the instance creation, script will call [ListInstances](https://docs.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Instance/ListInstances) OCI API method and check whether there're already existing instances with the same `$shape`, as well as number of them `$maxRunningInstancesOfThatShape`.
+Before the instance creation, script will call [ListInstances](https://docs.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Instance/ListInstances) OCI API method and check whether there're already existing instances with the same `$shape`, as well as number of them `$maxRunningInstancesOfThatShape`(you can safely adjust the last one if you wanna e.g. two VM.Standard.A1.Flex with 2/12 each).

 Script won't create new instance if current (actual) number return from the API exceeds the one from `$maxRunningInstancesOfThatShape` variable.